kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+## Day 92: June 1, 2020

+**Today's Progress**: I worked on the data-filter component and I was able to finish as well.
+I will now be be working on the edit delete icons to appear on the actions column.

+**Thoughts**: I woke up very hopeful in spite of everything that's happening and I don't know why I just want to enjoy this sort of productive day.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/biblioteca-kr/commit/08752cac89a84f332d3330469c8504cade19fcf5)

+---

 ## Day 91: May 31, 2020

 **Today's Progress**: Today I focused on fixing the mat-select listing from an addtional source.
 I added another input for the generic form so now we can list cities or countries from a service.
 I also planned more the new additions to the  application itself.